ARUP-NGS/BMFtools/MANUAL.md

     > -P:    Number of bases around the bed file with which to pad.
     > -r:    If set, write failing reads to bam at <parameter>.
     > -v:    Invert pass/fail.
 (Analogous to grep.)

+### Utilities

+####<b>sort</b>
+  Description:
+  > Sorts an alignment file in preparation for read consolidation using positional information.
+  > Essentially a modification of samtools sort.

+  Options:

+    > -l INT       Set compression level, from 0 (uncompressed) to 9 (best)
+    > -m INT       Set maximum memory per thread; suffix K/M/G recognized [768M]
+    > -k           Sort key - pos for positional (samtools default), qname for query name, bmf for extended positional, ucs for using unclipped mate start/stop positions.
+Default: bmf comparison.
+    > -o FILE      Write final output to FILE rather than standard output.
+If splitting, this is used as the prefix.
+    > -O FORMAT    Write output as FORMAT ('sam'/'bam'/'cram') Default: bam.
+    > -T PREFIX    Write temporary files to PREFIX.nnnn.bam.
+Default: 'MetasyntacticVariable')
+    > -@ INT       Set number of sorting and compression threads [1]
+    > -s           Flag to split the bam into a list of file handles.
+    > -p           If splitting into a list of handles, this sets the file prefix.
+    > -S           Flag to specify single-end.
+Needed for unclipped start compatibility.
+    > -h/-?
+Print usage.

+####<b>mark</b>
+  Description:
+  > Marks a sets of template bam records with auxiliary tags for use in downstream tools.
+  > Required for sort and rsq.
+  > Intended primarily for piping.
+Default compression is therefore 0.
+Typical compression for writing to disk: 6.

+  Usage: bmftools mark <opts> <input.namesrt.bam> <output.bam>

+  Options:

+    > -l:    Sets bam compression level.
+(Valid: 1-9).
+Default: 0.
+    > -q:    Skip read pairs which fail.
+    > -d:    Set bam compression level to default (6).
+    > -i:    Skip read pairs whose insert size is less than <INT>.
+    > -u:    Skip read pairs where both reads have a fraction of unambiguous base calls >= <parameter>
+    > -S:    Use this for single-end marking.
+Only sets the QC fail bit for reads failing barcode QC.
+    > Set input.namesrt.bam to '-' or 'stdin' to read from stdin.
+    > Set output.bam to '-' or 'stdout' or omit to stdout.
+    > Thus `bmftools mark` defaults to reading and writing from stdin and stdout, respectively, in paired-end mode.